 Is Brave safe?

-Yes, it comes with security and privacy measures that you don’t always get with a browser.
+Yes, it comes with security and privacy features that you don’t always get with a browser.
+Brave blocks ads pretty comprehensively too, and the private search engine is reliable.

 How does Brave make money?